📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 The RT-ISF will enable the manufacture of high performance and new products made of a variety of materials.
 For example, it can be used to manufacture sheet products made of light alloys quickly and cheaply for automotive and aerospace applications.
 This will support the lightweight transport strategy for reduced CO2 emissions and improved fuel efficiency.
 Achieving CO2 emission reduction targets will contribute to environmental protection and future sustainability, benefiting our society and people in the long-term.
 Industrial applications of the RT-ISF will bring opportunities for people working in sheet forming and tool-making industries to gain new skills which bring positive impacts on the development of people.

-Description We have developed a new collaboration with Leeds Teaching Hospitals NHS Trust.
-This is to explore how the flexible manufacturing technology developed in this project could be applied in a medical context, and is representative of many similar applications categorised by the need for plastic-forming moulds and per-patient customisation.
-One case study has been developed by designing a bespoke brace for adolescent scoliosis, an abnormal curvature of the spine, affects around 2-3 percent of the population and usually starts in children aged 10 to 15.
+Description We developed new collaborations with a number of external partners, including NHS hospitals and industrial companies.
+This was to explore how the flexible manufacturing technology developed in this project could be applied in medical context and engineering components.
+For medical applications it was representative of many similar applications categorized by the need for plastic-forming molds and per-patient customization.
+One of the medical case studies was developed by designing a bespoke brace for adolescent scoliosis, an abnormal curvature of the spine, affects around 2-3 percent of the population and usually starts in children aged 10 to 15.
 The case study developed the design and manufacturing process for the bespoke brace, including creating a CAD model of the brace from a 3D scan based on an X-Ray of a patient, adapting the CAD model to a geometry feasible for manufacturing, finally creating a toolpath for CNC production.
-An example of the manufacturing brace and development details can be seen at this weblink: https://isf.sites.sheffield.ac.uk/showcase/case-studies/scoliosis-braces The collaboration is continuing through a following-on project EP/W010089/1.
+An example of the manufacturing brace and development details can be seen at: https://isf.sites.sheffield.ac.uk/showcase/case-st udies/scoliosis-braces

 Sector Healthcare